tramitit/guides/en/belgium/request_for_proof_of_residence.md

 ---
-title: "Request for proof of residence"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Belgium"]
+categories:
-meta_title: ""
+- Belgium
+date: '2024-06-07'
-description: "This is a detailed guide on how to request and obtain a proof of residence, which may be required for a number of administrative procedures, including opening a bank account, immigrating to a new country, or applying for citizenship."
+description: Learn how to obtain a Proof of Residence for bank accounts, loans, or citizenship.
+Follow our steps and check required documents for various purposes.
 draft: false
+meta_title: 'Proof of Residence: Complete Guide for Utility and Bank Verification'
+title: 'Proof of Residence: Complete Guide for Utility and Bank Verification'
-translationKey: "belgium-request_for_proof_of_residence"
+translationKey: belgium-request_for_proof_of_residence
 ---

 ## Description
 ### What is it?